hellohaptik/docs_haptik/docs/bot-builder/basic/smart-variants.md

 ## Introduction

-IVA processes user messages in order to identify the intent of the user.
-While developing the IVA, a bot builder has to enter a set of meaningful user variants (at least 10) on every start node to set an intent for the node.
-This activity takes a significant amount of time since the bot builder has to come up with variants of the user says for every node.
+Each intent in an IVA is defined by a set of user messages.
+During training, the IVA creates an association between these user messages and its corresponding intent.
+Therefore, whenever (linguistically) similar messages are received from an actual user, they will now be attributed accurately to that specific intent.

+Traditionally while an IVA was being built, a bot builder was expected to add at least 10 meaningful user messages for each intent.
+Now since one conversational flow contains multiple intents and multiple such conversational flows constitute one mature IVA, this activity of manually coming up with user says for each intent was thus not only time consuming, but cognitively exhausting as well.
+This collectively caused the overall quality of the user messages to suffer remarkably.

-Smarts Variants helps us to reduce this development effort by adding user variants on a node using complex Machine Learning models.
+Smarts Variants help significantly reduce this development effort by automatically adding variants of user messages on a node by using complex Machine Learning models and thereby notably whittle down the total number of user messages the bot builder had to add manually.

 ## What are Smart Variants?

-Smart variants are automatically generated, linguistically similar user variants.
+Smart variants are automatically generated, linguistically similar variants of manually added user messages.

 ![smartvariantsdisplay](assets/smartvariants2.png)

-## How to add Smart Variants?
+## How and when are Smart Variants added?

 To add Smart Variants, simply click on the **Transfer** button on the top right corner of the bot screen.

-Once you click on the Transfer button, a popup will appear which will contain information about the number of smart variants that can be added to the IVA.
+> So that no ambiguous Smart Variants are generated between multiple intents, it is critical that the Smart Variants generation process is not triggered for each node in silo.
+The ideal way thus is to build the entire bot, then have the underlying AI go through all intents and subsequently add (non-ambiguous) Smart Variants to only applicable intents.
+>
+> It is therefore that the trigger for generating Smart Variants is integrated tightly with the end of the IVA building cycle (at least one cycle/phase), which is during **Transfer**.

 ![addsmartvariants](assets/smartvariants5.png)

-Once you click on **Add Smart Variants**, the **Transfer** and **Train** button will be disabled since the IVA is getting trained for the newly added Smart Variants.
+Clicking on **Add Smart Variants** will disable the **Transfer** and **Train** buttons since the IVA is being trained for the newly added Smart Variants.

 ![addsmartvariants](assets/smartvariants6.png)